Kevin-Shao-Ustc/Kevin-Shao-Ustc.github.io/index.md

 - **State Estimation and Control of a Bipedal Robot**

   Proposed a novel slip detection and state estimation strategy based on physical first principles, significantly improving the robot's robustness.
 A manuscript detailing this work is currently in development.
+More details can be founed [here](https://kevin-shao-ustc.github.io/Bipedal.pdf)
   <iframe width="560" height="315" src="https://www.youtube.com/embed/DIakTY5WKMU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 - **SLAM and navigation of a sentry robot**

    Developed a navigation system for a mobile robot, enhancing localization frequency and accuracy by integrating lidar, IMU, and encoder data with a Karman filter, and enabling the robot to navigate autonomously in uneven environments.
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/mgK62YdBWW0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/DtH-J36skYA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 - **3D Pointcloud-Based Ground Robot 6-DoF Path Planning and Motion Control**